MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/scenario-azure-first-sap-identity-integration.md

 ![Rolling over SAML Signing Certs](./media/scenario-azure-first-sap-identity-integration/sap-rollover-saml-signing-certs.png)

-SAP has example implementations for client certificate notifications with SAP Cloud Platform Integration [here](https://blogs.sap.com/2017/12/06/sap-cloud-platform-integration-automated-notification-of-keystore-entries-reaching-expiry/) and [here](https://blogs.sap.com/2019/03/01/sap-cloud-platform-integration-automated-notification-for-client-certificates-reaching-expiry/).
+SAP has example implementations for [client certificate notifications](https://blogs.sap.com/2017/12/06/sap-cloud-platform-integration-automated-notification-of-keystore-entries-reaching-expiry/) with SAP Cloud Integration and [near-expiry handling](https://blogs.sap.com/2019/03/01/sap-cloud-platform-integration-automated-notification-for-client-certificates-reaching-expiry/).
+Find another example focusing on the SAP BTP trust store and Azure Key Vault [here](https://blogs.sap.com/2022/12/02/automatic-sap-btp-trust-store-certificate-renewal-with-azure-key-vault-or-how-to-stop-thinking-about-expiry-dates-once-and-for-all/).
 This could be adapted with Azure Integration Services or PowerAutomate.
 However, they would need to be adapted to work with server certificates.
 Such approach requires a custom implementation.

 #### Why this recommendation?